Will Digital Marketing Be Fully Automated?

 Things like machine learning and AI are beginning to become integral and assist further in the data analysis role to help marketers develop better campaigns.

-In future, this AI could work to predict actions to forecast trends and create campaigns based on informed predictions from data, though this is still some way off from fruition.
+In the future, this AI could work to predict actions to forecast trends and create campaigns based on informed predictions from data, though this is still some way off from fruition.

-While the future of marketing automation technology is always evolving and advancing, many businesses are still playing catch-up to the current standards by continuing to search for additional software to add to their tech stack.
+While the future of online marketing automation technology is always evolving and advancing, many businesses are still playing catch-up to the current standards by continuing to search for additional software to add to their tech stack.
 Only 51% of companies currently use some form of marketing automation and even less are fully automated and using this technology as effectively as possible.

-Marketing automation is quickly becoming a crucial part of digital marketing that streamlines processes and makes better use of gathered data to help make informed decisions on strategies and campaigns.
+Digital marketing automation is quickly becoming a crucial part of digital marketing that streamlines processes and makes better use of gathered data to help make informed decisions on strategies and campaigns.

 If your business isn’t using automation in your marketing, you’re missing out on a major potential boon to lead generation that your competitors are already taking advantage of.